SiddhaK17/retro-pong-project/README.md

 ### 🖼️ What You See in the Output:
 - **Classic Retro Arena** – A black background that mimics the old arcade display.
 - **Dynamic Ball Physics** – The ball accelerates with each paddle hit, making the game progressively challenging.
-- **Scoreboard on Top** – Cleanly displayed scores that update in real-time with each point.
+- **Scoreboard on Top** – Cleanly displayed scores that update in real time with each point.
-- **Two-Paddle Control** – Player 1 (left) and Player 2 (right) paddles controlled via keyboard input, designed for a competitive two-player experience.
+- **Two Paddle Control** – Player 1 (left) and Player 2 (right) paddles controlled via keyboard input, designed for a competitive two player experience.

 ### ✨ Why It Stands Out:
 - Minimalist design that stays true to the original Pong legacy.